-2.6.5 Condition and Procedure Codes (ERICD1X-ERICD3X, ERPRO1X), and Clinical Classification Codes (ERCCC1X-ERCCC3X)
+2.6.5 Condition and Procedure Codes (ERICD1X-ERICD3X, ERPRO1X, ERPRO2X), and Clinical Classification Codes (ERCCC1X-ERCCC3X)

-Information on household reported medical conditions and procedures associated with each emergency room visit are provided on this file.
-There are up to three condition and CCS codes (ERICD1X-ERICD3X, ERCCC1X-ERCCC3X) and one procedure code (ERPRO1X) listed for each emergency room visit.
-In order to obtain complete condition information associated with an event, the data user/analyst must link to the MEPS 2001 Medical Conditions File.
-Details on how to link the 2001 EROM event file to the MEPS 2001 Medical Conditions File are provided in Section 5.2. and the MEPS 2001 Appendix File, HC-059I.
+Information on household reported medical conditions and procedures associated with each emergency room visit is provided on this file.
+There are up to three condition and CCS codes (ERICD1X-ERICD3X, ERCCC1X-ERCCC3X) and up to two procedure codes (ERPRO1X, ERPRO2X) listed for each emergency room visit.
+In order to obtain complete condition information associated with an event, the data user/analyst must link to the MEPS 2004 Medical Conditions File.
+Details on how to link the 2004 EROM event file to the MEPS 2004 Medical Conditions File are provided in Section 5.2. and the MEPS 2004 Appendix File, HC-085I.
 The data user/analyst should note that because of confidentiality restrictions, provider-reported condition information is not publicly available.

-The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2001 ICD-9-CM codes, including medical conditions and V codes (Health Care Financing Administration, 1980) by professional coders.
+The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2004 ICD-9-CM codes, including medical conditions and V codes (Health Care Financing Administration, 1980) by professional coders.
 Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
-For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2001 Medical Conditions File.
-For frequencies of conditions by event type, please see the MEPS 2001 Appendix File, HC-059I.
+For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2004 Medical Conditions File.
+For frequencies of conditions by event type, please see the MEPS 2004 Appendix File, HC-085I.

 The ICD-9-CM condition codes were aggregated into clinically meaningful categories.
-These categories, included on the file as ERCCC1X-ERCCC3X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.
+These categories, included on the file as ERCCC1X-ERCCC3X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 263 mutually exclusive categories, most of which are clinically homogeneous.

 In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
 The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the three-digit categories.
-Details on this procedure are outlined in the 2001 Medical Conditions File.
+Similarly, the procedure codes have been collapsed from fully-specified codes to two-digit code categories.
+Because of this collapsing, it is possible for there to be duplicate ICD-9-CM condition or procedure codes linked to a single medical event when different fullyspecified codes are collapsed into the same code.
+For more information on ICD-9-CM codes, see the HC-087 documentation.
 The condition codes (and clinical classification codes) and procedure codes linked to each emergency room visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
-Data users/analysts who use the MEPS 2001 Medical Conditions File in conjunction with this emergency room visits file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.
+Data users/analysts who use the MEPS 2004 Medical Conditions File in conjunction with this emergency room visits file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.

-2.6.6 Flat Fee Variables (FFEEIDX, FFERTYPE, FFBEF01, FFTOT02)
+2.6.6 Flat Fee Variables (FFEEIDX, FFERTYPE, FFBEF04, FFTOT05)